 I have always loved how God gave Noah specific instructions on building the ark, but these details in Exodus take the technicalities to an entirely new level.
 And they show us an entirely different side of God.

-Throughout our lives we struggle with day to day challenges.
+Throughout our lives, we struggle with day-to-day challenges.
 We face small bumps in the roads, simple challenges that we pray and think our way through.
 And occasionally we face the big ones.
 The really tough ones.
 Sometimes we step back and honestly ask how in the world is this even possible, God?
 It’s a new territory we’ve never walked before.
 Our resources are limited.
 On paper it’s just not even possible.

 In Exodus, right amidst those precise instructions and patterns, we meet the God of details.
-The God that takes Israel’s hand and says “Here, this is exactly how I want you to do it.
+The God who takes Israel’s hand and says “Here, this is exactly how I want you to do it.
 This thread, that many loops, these bronze clasps.”

 All of a sudden the last half of Exodus takes on a whole new meaning for me.
-Yes, it is rich history.
+Yes, it is a rich history.
 Yes, we learn about feasts and sabbath law, but we also meet the God who cares about the details.
 We meet the God who knows and sees, who gently leads those who want to meet Him and know Him and aren’t always sure what that should look like lived out.
 He takes their willing hands and guides them in the growing.

 That God, I AM, never changes.
 He is still the God of details, taking his people by the hand today.
 What a gift.